 If anything the bright new iOS suits the colourfully clad iPhone 5C more than the iPhone 5S which sports three rather muted shades of grey, more grey and gold - and when you fire up your new 5C you'll note Apple has already set up a colour-matched background to tie the whole package together.

 Of course we've already seen this colour trickery on Windows Phone devices where the live tiles of the homescreen are set to match the colour of the handset - and it's a nice touch which makes the hardware and software feel more connected.

 Starting at the lockscreen and you'll immediately realise the iPhone 5C is running a new version of iOS, with the famous slide-to-unlocked bar replaced with a simple text prompt.

 It's a far more understated approach and if you have a pin set up - there's no Touch ID fingerprint scan here - then the swipe will take you to a numeric keypad which demands your secret combination before allowing you access to the handset.

 There's also a camera app quick launch option on the lock screen in the bottom right corner.
 Just place your finger on the camera icon and drag up to launch yourself straight into the redesigned application.

 If you're coming from an Android handset you may be disappointed to find Apple hasn't implemented more quick launches on the lockscreen - you'll have to go through the unlock routine to access anything else.

 Once you are past that stage you're taken to the homescreen which is still just the first page of your app list, with the same side scrolling motion required to flip through the pages.

 Your standard options of dragging and dropping apps onto one another to create folders and the pull down notification bar persists, although with some slight updates.

-The notification bar has been tweaked by Apple and now includes three tabs in the pull down panel; today, all and missed.
+The notification bar has been tweaked by Apple and now includes two tabs in the pull down panel; today and notifications.